Christian93111/Hotel-Reservation-System/README.md

 # Hotel-Reservation-System
-this project is for our school defense in 1st semester (1st year college) and written in Python run in console/terminal. i hope this code helps for your project : )
+this project is for our school defense in 1st semester (1st year college) and written in Python only run on cmd/powershell etc... i hope this code helps for your project : )